 The UH Alert emergency notification system provides notifications to the university community in the event of an emergency.
 Alerts are sent to all hawaii.edu email addresses and can also be sent via text message to student, faculty, and staff cell phones.
 Sign up for UH Alert (UH System).

 The Department of Public Safety provides a number of services to the community.
-For additional information on the services listed below, visit the Campus Safety website.
+For additional information on the services listed below, visit the Department of Public Safety website.

 Emergency Call Boxes